 Applying for Disability: SSI and SSDI

-The Appeals Process
+The Complete Social Security Appeals Process

-Benefits of Representation
+The Benefits of Getting Legal Representation

 You can have an attorney or disability advocate represent your case at any stage of the process.
 Because the application process is so overwhelming and confusing for many applicants, you may want to speak with a disability attorney before even applying.